Key Stage 3

 • What was life like for women in Victorian and Edwardian England?

-• When did women gain the right to vote?
+• How and when did women gain the right to vote?

 Key Knowledge